Flutter Firestore Tutorial Part 2/2

 And last but not least you will be able to delete an entry from your database by swiping that entry from left to right or from right to left.

 So, I hope you enjoyed this little Flutter Firestore Tutorial Part 2!
 If you found this useful, tell me in the comments section below and maybe check out more Flutter tutorials.
 Also, check back from time to time, as I have a lot of tutorials planned for the future!
+For example, you may be interested in how to make dynamic localization in Flutter.
+Or how to authenticate with Firestore.

 Please keep in mind, that Flutter is still in beta, and things can change.
 I will try to keep everything up to date as good as possible though (except exact version numbers).